Stefan9110/elpengu/content/posts/why-libre-software.md

 * You wouldn't show **your own parents** your phone's content.
 * You wouldn't let a random person on the street look into your laptop.
 * You wouldn't show your gallery to your employer.
-* You wouldn't want an anonymous person know where you live.
+* You wouldn't want an anonymous person to know where you live.

 However, when it comes to online privacy, we let **every big tech company** know us better than we know ourselves. **YouTube** knows exactly the topics you are